thegetty/quire/packages/11ty/_plugins/figures/README.md

 For each image in the publication, the plugin creates a full image, a thumbnail image, a static image on-page usage, and a print-sized image.
 For figures that use `zoom: true` the plugin creates image tiles stored for retrieval via IIIF image service.

-### `FigureMedia` data model and global data
+### `FigureMedia` Data Model and Global Data

-The plugin adds `FigureMedia` instances to 11ty global data sfter processing. `FigureMedia` has all the properties supplied by users and these additional properties:
+The plugin adds `FigureMedia` instances to 11ty global data after processing. `FigureMedia` has all the properties supplied by users and these additional properties:

 - `annotations`: Annotations from `figures.yaml` will have `type` and `url` properties.